GaetanBenoitDev/metaMDBG/README.md

 ## Generating an assembly graph

-After a successful run of metaMDBG, assembly graph (.gfa) can be generated with the following commands.
+After a successful run of metaMDBG, assembly graph (.gfa) can be generated with the following command.
 ```
 ./metaMDBG gfa ./assemblyDir k
 ```